oeeht/rshell/README.md

 YOU HAVE TO END YOUR LINE WITH A ';' WHEN YOU WRITE MULTIPLE COMMANDS There are some problems while executing the test scripts.
 You cannot write a comment after the first command while doing a multiple commands, you have to add the comments at the end.

+Does not support if you write "[/home]: without spaces.